How to install surveillance cameras and view them online

 Technology advances every day, offering us the best security options.
 Almost every security product provides a variety of choices.
 Network abilities, Playback, Motion sensors, HD to FullHD, 80-90° field of view fixed cameras (or 360°rotative), intrusion detection and much more.

 Whether you buy packages from regular stores, or you buy separate items from bigger companies, one way or another, you have to mount them.
+A good surveillance system that is easy to use and install is from Hikvision series.

 Usually, a house that has a square form requires four cameras.
 That way, you will cover every side of your house.